 To get an effective cardio workout, you're going to want to get your heart rate up to 60 to 80% of your maximum heart rate.
 In case you didn't know, your MHR is calculated by subtracting your age from the number 220.

 For fitter people, higher levels of exercise intensity are required as they tend to have higher stamina in their hearts and lungs.
-Beginners can likely reach their maximum heart rate without any difficulty.
+Beginners can likely reach their maximum heart rate on mini steppers without any difficulty.
 While beginners are should benefit while using either a mini stepper or a mini elliptical, a mini elliptical is recommended if cardiovascular exercise is your priority.
-If you're more athletic, you might find these machines less useful than other exercise equipment for getting the heart pumping.
+If you're more athletic, you might find these machines offer less useful features than other exercise equipment for getting the heart pumping.

 Do They Promote Weight Loss?